GerritCodeReview/aws-gerrit/monitoring/README.md

 stack.

-The stack includes Prometheus, to scrape Gerrit metrics exposed by master and slave, and Grafana to display them.
+The stack includes Prometheus, to scrape Gerrit metrics exposed by primary and replica, and Grafana to display them.

 ## Prerequisites